MA studies in Linguistics

 Graduate students in the M.A.
 Track B (without thesis) may take up to three advanced undergraduate courses in their program of studies.
 They have the same requirements as undergraduate students in these courses.
 M.A.
 Track A (with thesis) students need permission from the graduate coordinator and the head of the department in order to take an undergraduate seminar.
 In such cases, the course requirements will be equivalent to work at the graduate level.

-In the second (last) year of studies, students have an oral examination based on a set of readings agreed upon with a faculty member.
+In the second (last) year of studies, students have an oral examination based on a set of readings agreed upon with a faculty member or on original research performed by the student.
 Both the reading list and the date of the examination are to be approved in advance.
 The Linguistics graduate coordinator should be consulted about the examination at the beginning of the second year of studies.

 Instructions for preparing for the final track B examination in Linguistics:

-- Preparation of a short (at most 15 minutes) presentation based on the reading list or a seminar paper written by the student.
-Handouts or slides (Powerpoint or other) may be used, but reading from the handout is not appropriate.
+- The student should prepare a short (at most 15 minutes) presentation on the chosen topic, using handouts or slides; simply reading from the handout is not appropriate.

 - The objective is to raise questions that go beyond personal experience, showing that the articles have given the student original insights or that the student can integrate the material in the articles.
 Originality and creativity are desirable.